 You can catch a performance on Friday nights only (for now), as the community of fans continues to grow.
 Head to The Royal Oak pub on the third floor above for a night of good comedy.
 The place is less than a minute away from Phrom Phong BTS Skytrain by foot.
 Expect to pay around 250 THB (7 USD) minimum.

-12. Learn about Thailand's history and culture at Siam Niramit cultural show and dinner
+11. Learn about Thailand's history and culture at Siam Niramit cultural show and dinner (from USD 44.0)

 The show starts at 8 pm, but the gates are open from 5 pm.
 Come early and take part in their pre-show activities.
 You can visit a traditional Thai village or ride an elephant, experiencing the bygone days of Thailand that is difficult to find elsewhere today.
 You can have dinner before the show too.
 Their dining room presents an impressive buffet serving Thai and international dishes.